-The root of Dandelion plant can eliminate cancer cells, as well as protect the rest of the healthy cells.
+The root of the Dandelion plant may have an impact on cancer cells, as well as protect the rest of the healthy cells.

 According to Dr. Axe, the vitamins and minerals found in dandelions can help cleanse the liver and keep it in tip-top shape.
 So by supporting your liver, you are creating better health!
 Dandelions are also high in antioxidants and vitamin C, which is crucial to helping your body fight off infections, such as the bacteria that cause urinary tract infections.
 If you suffer from frequent bouts of UTI, drinking dandelion tea on a daily basis may prevent it from happening ever again.